input-output-hk/partner-chains/docs/intro.md

     --amount <AMOUNT>
 ```

-This action can be called by any Cardano chain participant. `REFERENCE_UTXO` should be the UTXO containing
+This action can be called by any Cardano chain participant. `REFERENCE_UTXO` should be the UTxO containing
 the `total-accrued` function matching the hash stored by the reserve smart contract.
 The number of tokens
 released from the reserve - `AMOUNT` - must be equal or less than the number indicated by that function.